ikatkov/battery-capacity-meter/firmware/lib/TM1637/README.md

 Hardware Connection
 -------------------
-The display modules has two signal connection (and two power connections) which are CLK and DIO.
+The display module has two signal connections (and two power connections) which are CLK and DIO.
 These pins can be connected to any pair of digital pins on the Arduino.
 When an object is created, the pins should be configured.
 There is no limitation on the number of instances used concurrently (as long as each instance has a pin pair of its own)

 Installation
 ------------